FC St. Pauli: Supporters

-St. Pauli enjoys a certain fame for the left-leaning character of its supporters: most of the team's fans regard themselves as anti-racist, anti-fascist, anti-homophobic and anti-sexist, and this has on occasion brought them into conflict with neo-Nazis and hooligans at away games.
+St. Pauli enjoys a certain fame for the left-leaning character of its supporters: most of the team's fans regard themselves as anti-racist, anti-fascist, anti-homophobic and anti-sexist, and this has, on occasion, brought them into conflict with neo-Nazis and hooligans at away games.
+However, the fans are reportedly split on the Israel-Palestine conflict.
 The organization has adopted an outspoken stance against racism, fascism, sexism, and homophobia and has embodied this position in its constitution.
 Team supporters traditionally participate in demonstrations in the St. Pauli district of Hamburg, including those over squatting or low-income housing, such as the Hafenstraße and Bambule.
 The centre of fan activity is the Fanladen St. Pauli.
+St. Pauli has a number of supporters group in England, including Yorkshire St. Pauli, and St Pauli-on-Sea in Essex.